jj9000/MyGamez/README.md

 ***Dependencies***

 Gamez requires Python and CherryPY.
 The CherryPy module is included with Gamez.
-Python must be installed on the system on which Gamez will be ran.
+Python 2.7 or higher must be installed on the system on which Gamez will be ran.
+For https support you also need openssl for creating the certificate.

 <hr />